linkedin/css-blocks/README.md

   * Exclusive State names: the name of the state group is prefixed to the state name with a dash.
 E.g. `:state(theme red)` is exported as `theme-red`.
-  * Element names: The name of the element.
+  * Class names: The name of the classes.
 E.g. `.foo` is exported as `foo`.
 Note that these can conflict with state names, it is left to the developer to avoid collisions if using interoperable CSS.
-  * Element substates: The name of the element is prefixed to the state name separated by a double dash.
+  * Class substates: The name of the class is prefixed to the state name separated by a double dash.
 E.g. `.foo:substate(visible)` is exported as `foo--visible`.